DevExpress/testcafe/docs/articles/documentation/recipes/extract-reusable-test-code/use-page-model.md

 ### Step 1 - Declare a Page Model Class

-Begin with a new `.js` file, declare the `Page` class there and export its instance.
+Begin with a new `.js` file, declare the `Page` class there, and export its instance.

 ```js
 class Page {